Nico & Vinz

-Nico & Vinz are a Norwegian duo consisting of Kahouly Nicolay "Nico" Sereba from Holmlia, Oslo and Vincent "Vinzy V" Dery from Lambertseter, Oslo.
+Nico & Vinz are a Norwegian duo consisting of Kahouly Nicolay "Nico" Sereba from Holmlia, Oslo and Vincent "Vinz" Dery from Lambertseter, Oslo.
 They formed in 2010 as Envy but changed their name to Nico & Vinz by the end of 2012.
-They are commonly associated with their biggest hit single "Am I Wrong", which peaked at number 2 in Norway, Denmark and Sweden, and number 1 in the United Kingdom.
+They are commonly associated with their biggest hit single "Am I Wrong", which peaked at number 2 in Norway, Denmark and Sweden, number 1 in the United Kingdom and number 4 in the United States.

 Music career

 2010–11: Formation and debut mixtape

 Nicolay Sereba of Norwegian-Ivorian origin and Vincent Dery of Ghanaian origin created their music as a fusion of genres as diverse as pop to reggae to soul, having been exposed by the various musical influences of their parents with whom they did recurring trips to the West Coast of Africa.
-The duo was launched as Envy with its main debut appearance at Emergenza Festival in 2011.
-They won first place at the Taubertal Open Air Festival World's "Emergenza Final" for new emerging artists.
-Following that success, the duo released the mixtape Dreamworks: Why Not Me under the name Envy.
-The materials were also made available online through WiMP.
 Sereba speaks English, Norwegian and French.
 Dery speaks English, Norwegian and Dagaare.

+The duo was launched as Envy with its main debut appearance at the Emergenza music festival (Barelona) in 2011, and won the final at the Taubertal Open Air Festival for new emerging artists.
+Their touring band consists of fellow NISS students bassist Halvor Rollag and Chriss Rune Olsen Angvik from Red Hot and multi-instrumentalist Magnus "Magnify" Martinsen, drummer Svein Inge Bjørkedal and keyboardist Daniel Strand from 2011 until 2015.
+Following their initial success, the duo released the mixtape Dreamworks: Why Not Me under the name Envy.

 In June 2011, the duo released their debut single "One Song" under the name Envy.
 The song peaked to number 19 on the Norwegian Singles Chart.